shrikecode/shrike.vim/README.md

 Rationale for this choices is just... keeping it simple.
 Use the same tools inside of Vim which you would use outside of Vim.
-Fzf is great all around fuzzy finder, unlike Telescope which might be amazing, but it\'s Neovim only plugin.
+Fzf is great all around fuzzy finder, unlike Telescope which might be amazing, but it's Neovim only plugin.
 Nnn is a full blown, fully functional file manager.
 No file browser plugin can compare with that.
 And again, it\'s a tool for everyday use, not just in Vim.